literallybenjam/rainbow-colour/README.md

 ##  CSS TRANSITIONS  ##

-You can apply a CSS transition to an element with `data-colour-transition`.
+You can apply a CSS transition to an element with `data-rainbow-transition`.
 This is the default behaviour for links.
 (Note that this may override transitions set elsewhere!)